corvusdeinanis/cuddlyspaceship/content/Internship Report.md

 Signature of Student	Seal & Signature of Company Guide

 Remarks from the Company Guide:
-Intern .....................has been a keen student with great interest in understanding the day to day classes.
+Intern …………………has been a keen student with great interest in understanding the day to day classes.
 Has been asking questions to clear the doubts, also takes initiative in participating in the activities held.
 Overall an amazing student.